 Setting the Transatlantic Course

-In the memo series “Setting the Transatlantic Course,” DGAP experts analyze possible scenarios for the 2024 US presidential election and their consequences for transatlantic relations.
+In the memo series “Setting the Transatlantic Course,” DGAP experts analyzed possible scenarios for the 2024 US presidential election and their consequences for transatlantic relations.
 Originally, the scenarios “Biden 2.0” vs. “Trump 2.0” were examined from various perspectives: security, trade, geopolitics, and climate foreign policy.
-Since Joe Biden’s withdrawal from the race on July 21, 2024, and the candidacy of Kamala Harris, the analyses now focus on “Harris 1.0” vs. “Trump 2.0.”
-The experts outline the expected consequences of this election on fields related to foreign policy and formulate recommendations for Germany and Europe to set the course for a sustainable partnership at an early stage.
+Following Joe Biden’s withdrawal from the race on July 21, 2024, and the candidacy of Kamala Harris, the analyses focused on “Harris 1.0” vs. “Trump 2.0.”
+The experts outlined the expected consequences of this election on fields related to foreign policy and formulated recommendations for Germany and Europe to set the course for a sustainable partnership at an early stage.

 Share